 Continuation of ME 498.
 Project is taken through final design, construction and testing, with students working in design teams.
-Culmination of design experience and synthesis of all theoretical and practical knowledge into the production of an engineering artifact/system.
+Culmination of design experience and synthesis of all theoretical and practical knowledge into the production of an engineering artifact system.
+Detailed design and analysis, manufacturing, fabrication and assembly will be the focus.
+Two hour lecture/project activities; one two-hour lab per week.
 Prerequisites: ME 498.
+A minimum grade of C- is required for all prerequisites.